bhisaac/5eFP/5eFP-SRD.md

 > **_Pounce._** Whenever you take the Attack action, move at least 3 squares in a line toward a creature, and hit it with a melee attack, it must succeed on a DC (14 + LEVEL) STR check or be knocked prone.
 If the creature is prone, you can make one melee attack against it.

 **_Travel._** You can activate travel form outside of an encounter.
 You have 1 MAX wounds while in travel form.
 When activated, you and any chosen creatures within 6 squares of you transform into travel forms and move together.
 If an encounter begins or if 1 or more points of damage are dealt to you or another affected creature, your wild shape and all travel forms end.
 Your speed doubles while in travel form.
 Once activated, the travel form can be reactivated on the exploration map anytime outside of an encounter until you Recall.
 When you reactivate travel form, set aside any wild-shape form you are currently in.
 When travel form ends due to entering an encounter or taking 1 or more points of damage, you shift back into the wild shape form you set aside.

-You can use this feature twice.
-You regain expended uses when you finish a short rest.

 You can stay in a wild shape form until you Recall.
 You then revert to your normal form.
 You can discard your action to revert to your normal form earlier on your turn.
 If you fall unconscious, gain MAX wounds, or die, you automatically revert.